-It sounds incredible, but one of the hardest materials in the world is made of powder.
+Powder may seem like an unlikely candidate, but it is surprising to know that one of the hardest materials in the world is made from it.

-Tungsten oxide is mixed with carbon and processed into tungsten carbide in a special furnace, which is the main raw material of all cemented carbide.
+Tungsten oxide is mixed with carbon and processed in a special furnace to produce tungsten carbide, which serves as the primary raw material for all cemented carbide.

-Tungsten carbide is an extremely hard and brittle material, which is used as the main component of cemented carbide.
+Tungsten carbide is an exceptionally hard and brittle material that forms the main component of cemented carbide.

-The more cobalt, the better toughness of cemented carbide; on the contrary, the harder and more wear-resistant.
+The greater the amount of cobalt, the better the toughness of cemented carbide.
+Conversely, less cobalt makes it harder and more wear-resistant.

-The weight ratio of different components is carried out with the highest accuracy.
+The weight ratio of different components is meticulously measured with the highest accuracy.

-The error of a batch of 420 kg raw materials should not be more than 20 G.
+A batch of 420 kg raw materials must have an error margin of no more than 20 grams.

 Finally, the mixture is ground into a fine and delicate powder in a large ball mill.